Metal Forger - Federal Salaries of 2019

 Pay Rates for "Metal Forger"How much does a Metal Forger in the federal government get paid? $66,951.00* *Based on the 2019 average.

-Metal Forger was the 585th most popular job in the U.S. Government in 2018, with 1 employed.
-The most common payscale was the nonsupervisory pay schedules - federal w payscale.
+Metal Forger was the 565th most popular job in the U.S. Government in 2019, with 1 employed.
+The most common payscale was the nonsupervisory pay schedules - federal wage system payscale.

 Government Metal Forging jobs are classified under the Federal Wage Schedule, Wage Grade (FWS) payscale.
 The minimum paygrade for a Metal Forging job is FWS-8, and the highest paygrade that can be attained within this job series is FWS-11.
 Remember that the starting and maximum yearly pay listed above reflect base pay only - your actual salary will be higher based on the Locality Pay Adjustment for the area in which you work.

 This standard covers nonsupervisory work involving the fabrication and repair of various types of ferrous, ferrous-alloy, and nonferrous metal tools, parts, equipment, and structural plates by forging and other methods such as hardening, tempering, stress relieving, and annealing.
 Forging methods include forging, drop forging, upset forging, and the shaping of metal parts utilizing heat and the force of power or hand hammers to produce required dimensions and contours.

 |U.S. Coast Guard||1||$66,951.00|

 The average pay for a Metal Forger is $66,951.00.
 The highest paid Metal Forger made $66,951 in 2019.

 |WG - Nonsupervisory Pay Schedules - Federal Wage System||1|